 Most people in the hospitality industry are comfortable asking for others, yet have trouble asking for themselves.
 But it’s vitally important that you ask for yourself.
 The team is watching you.
 So, ask for opportunities to learn, try, do.

 Swindling ended with a challenge.
 Try asking for three things before next Monday.
 Ask if you can break the rules, do something a little differently, try something new, get that promotion.
 This is the time.
-Step and ASK.
+Step up and ASK.